-The DC Working Class History Seminar met at the Teamsters Labor History Research Center on Saturday, February 11, 2012.
-The Seminar is a group of greater DC area labor, immigrant and social historians who meet every other month to discuss draft journal articles or book chapters.
+The DC Working Class History Seminar met at the Teamsters Labor History Research Center on Saturday, April 6, 2013.
+The Seminar is a group of Greater DC area labor, immigration and social historians who meet every other month to discuss draft journal articles or book chapters.
 Generally two papers are reviewed by seminar participants who offer suggestions to the authors on how to improve their pieces.
-On February 11 topics included female clerical workers in the 1970s and 1980s and labor anti-communism in Hollywood in the 1940s and 1950s.
+On April 2 topics included A.